Social justice feminism: Intersectionality

-Social Justice Feminism is built on the fundamentals of intersectionality.
-Intersectionality is defined as, “the theory that the overlap of various social identities, as race, gender, sexuality, and class, contributes to the specific type of systemic oppression and discrimination experienced by an individual,” As an example, one can be discriminated against based on their gender for being a woman, but one can also be discriminated based on their race and gender for being a Latina woman.
+Social justice feminism is built on the fundamentals of intersectionality.
+Intersectionality is defined as "the theory that the overlap of various social identities, such as race, gender, sexuality, and class, contributes to the specific type of systemic oppression and discrimination experienced by an individual".
+As an example, one can be discriminated against based on their gender for being a woman, but one can also be discriminated based on their race and gender for being a Latina woman.
 These layers of oppression intersect with one another, making it harder on them.

-In relation to Social Justice Feminism, the movement is about evoking change for all rights therefore intersectionality must be looked at.
-It allows us to view the different ways men and women can be oppressed thus leading to taking action.
-During the National Women's Movement Initiative, “participants were diverse in terms of race, ethnicity, economic status, sexuality, geographic locale and age.
-There was a strong presence of women of color as well as a cross generational representation of women who became active in the women’s movement" A more diverse group of people were wanting to participate in the movement but worried about feeling accepted.
+In relation to social justice feminism, the movement is about evoking change for all rights, therefore intersectionality must be observed.
+It allows people to view the different ways men and women can be oppressed, thus calling for action.
+During the National Women's Movement Initiative, participants were diverse in terms of race, ethnicity, economic status, sexuality, geographic locale and age.
+There was a strong presence of women of color as well as a cross generational representation of women who became active in the women's movement A more diverse group of people were wanting to participate in the movement but worried about feeling accepted.
 They questioned whether they were accepted in the movement.
-Ultimately, these women felt welcome and valued as they shared a similarity with the rest of the women; a desire to “maximize the potential of the movement as a social change agent”.
+Ultimately, these women felt welcome and valued as they shared a similarity with the rest of the women; a desire to "maximize the potential of the movement as a social change agent".

-Social Justice Feminism today
+Social justice feminism today

-Social Justice Feminism is not a thing of the past.
-We still see it today around the world.
-As an example, in San Francisco, the Young Women's Freedom Center (Formally, Center for Young Women's Development) becomes the first United States non-profit that is run and led entirely by young women.
-These cis and trans women are “Building a movement of formerly incarcerated and system involved young women to transform the systems that keep us living in poverty, stuck in cycles of violence, and incarcerated” Their goal is to, “change the systems, policies, services, and narratives that ensnare young women of color, poor young women, and queer and transgender young women in cycles of violence, economic marginalization, incarceration, and self destruction,”.
+Social justice feminism continues to take place globally in the present day.
+The Young Women's Freedom Center, based in San Francisco, became the first US non-profit run and led entirely by young women, consisting of cis and trans women who build a movement of formerly incarcerated and system involved young women to transform the systems that keep them living in poverty, stuck in cycles of violence, and incarcerated.
+Their goal is to change the systems, policies, services, and narratives that ensnare young women of color, poor young women, and queer and transgender young women in cycles of violence, economic marginalization, incarceration, and self destruction.